Updated March 5, 2021

 2. Consider Quality

 People often ask if they can plant garlic they buy at the grocery store.
 It’s a good question, but the answer is, “No!”
-Seed garlic is graded at 2” diameter, because larger bulbs generally contain larger cloves.
+Our seed garlic is graded at 2” diameter, because larger bulbs generally contain larger cloves.
 When you plant large cloves, you yield large bulbs.
 Also, store-bought eating garlic hasn’t been screened for diseases and may be susceptible to pests once planted.
-We recommend purchasing seed garlic from a commercial garlic seed grower using organic growing methods, such as Perkins’ Good Earth Farm or Filaree Farm.
+We recommend purchasing seed garlic from a certified organic commercial garlic seed grower, such as Perkins’ Good Earth Farm or Filaree Farm.

 3. Break the Bulbs Apart